lcdumort/params_runscript_examples/README.md

 Python Library for Automating Molecular Simulations is the python interface to AMS.
 Plams allows to automate a lot of tasks.

 ### ParAMS
 <img src="params.svg" alt="params" width="200"/>

 Parameterization Tools for AMS is the main program to optimize parameters.
 Apart from this, it contains many useful converting modules.

-> :information_source: Since 18 June, the GloMPO has been published under the GPL-license!
+> :information_source: Since 18 June, GloMPO has been published under the GPL-license!
 This is not yet included, but I plan on adding scripts soon.

 ### Other python packages
-Although the amspython already comes with quite a few python-packages, it is always possible that one needs more. this can be done by running
+Although the amspython already comes with the majority of the scientific python packages, it is always possible that one needs more. this can be done by running
 ```bash
 amspython -m pip install *package*
 ```
 Doing so will initialize a virtual environment where amspython will also look for source code.
 > :information_source: This is not a trivial process on the ener440.
-For basic functionality, the standard included packages are sufficient.
+For normal functionality, the standard included packages are sufficient.
 However, if you wish to use GloMPO (which has quite some dependencies that are  not yet included), you need to add packages.
-Due to security issues, this is not a trivial process.
+Due to security issues, this is not a trivial process and needs some workarounds.
 Please contact me if you would need this, I can help you set this up.
+I will also try to add a small tutorial on how to do this as well.

 ### Output